-To facilitate the ongoing sharing of information between the two municipalities and provide a forum to discuss topics of mutual interest.
+To facilitate the ongoing sharing of information between the two municipalities and provide a forum to review and comment on topics of mutual interest

 - A. To establish broad processes and procedures for ongoing intermunicipal discussions and communication. - B. To define the role of the Intermunicipal Committee.